The following info will provide assistance to setup your FLEXlm server.

 The 3rd line is always USE_SERVER

-Other lines in the license file are license keys for specific Altia products.
+Other lines in the license file are license keys for specific Altia product features.
 Do not modify these lines.
 Do not add a line below an existing line that ends with a backward slash (\) because it indicates that the next line is a continuation of the current line.
-For example, the following lines must be together:
+For example, the following lines must be together for this license of the altia_design feature:

 INCREMENT altia_design ALTIALMD 3.0 31-may-2016 1 \